okba-zoueghi/mega-download/README.md

 - Fritzbox
 - Glinet

-The same CLI could be used with other routers.
-To do that you need to set the callback function ```change_ip_address``` in the file ```changeipcallback.py``` to a function that changes the ip address of your router.

-By default the callback is set to change the ip assuming that the router is a Glinet router.
-If a fritzbox is used, the callback function needs to be changed in ```changeipcallback.py```.

 Using a free mega account can be frustrating since the download is limited to 5GB.
 A pro mega account allows to download more data but it requires a monthly subscription and also is limited.
 Since I download too often files from mega, I created this repo to bypass restrictions of free accounts.
 I made the repo public since this might be useful for other people.

 ## Clone and Install Dependencies